 We’ll continue to make offers and play offence when other teams are throwing in the towel.

 As a hard-charging entrepreneur, I tend to be all about scoring more points (making sales), but fortunately, I also have team members looking out for ways to cut expenses.

 There are three ways for you to do this today so you can last longer in this game.

 First, go through your PnL with a fine tooth comb.
 Cut unnecessary subscriptions.
 Get rid of never-used software services.
 Eliminate all luxuries.

 Second, talk to your accountant to see if you can defer taxes and ask your landlord for rent relief.

-Third, and this is a great example of the best offense being a good defense, go to service providers and vendors and ask for a discount.
+Third, and this is a great example of the best offence being a good defence, go to service providers and vendors and ask for a discount.
 For example, I know good copywriters — whose normal price for a sales letter is $10,000 — now open to negotiation around the $5,000 mark.